Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Toxaway Lake

-Day 2: Toxaway Lake ->Twin Lakes -> Alice Lake -> Pettit Lake
+Day 2: Toxaway Lake -> Twin Lakes -> Alice Lake -> Pettit Lake

 We woke up just before sunrise to watch the light come over the peaks.
 The mosquitos started coming out shortly after sunrise, so we set up our Thermacell Backpacker on a fuel canister to create a bug free zone while we made breakfast and packed up camp.
-Once packed up, we headed back down to the water of fill up our bladders for the hike over the pass to Alice Lake.
+Once packed up, we headed back down to the water to fill up our bladders for the hike over the pass to Alice Lake.

 man backpacking above twin lakes idaho